Skip to main content

 Key takeaways

-• Self-employed and salaried employees can deduct car insurance from their taxes if their car is used for work purposes.
+• Self-employed and commission-based employees can deduct car insurance costs from their taxes if their vehicle is used for work.
+In some cases, salaried employees can also deduct car insurance costs.

-• In addition to car insurance, gas, maintenance, and repair costs can also be written off on your taxes as long as they’re tied to business use.
+• In addition to insurance, other vehicle expenses like gas, maintenance and repair costs can also be written off on your taxes as long as they’re tied to business use.

-• The amount of car insurance or vehicle expenses you can deduct depends on the percentage you use your vehicle for work related purposes.
+• The amount of car insurance or vehicle expenses you can deduct depends on how much you drive for work-related purposes.

 What is a tax deduction?